Are Some Sins Greater than Others?

-On the night before his crucifixion, Jesus, in company with his disciples (Judas excluded), left the city of Jerusalem and made his way eastward, across the brook Kidron, to the garden of Gethsemane.
-After the agonizing events in the garden, the Lord was accosted by a band of Jewish officials who bound him and took him first to Annas, a former high priest, and then to his infamous son-in-law, Caiaphas (John 18:12-14).
+On the night before his crucifixion, Jesus, in company with his disciples (Judas excluded), left the city of Jerusalem and made his way eastward across the brook Kidron to the garden of Gethsemane.
+After the agonizing events in the garden, the Lord was accosted by a band of Jewish officials who bound him and took him first to Annas, a former high priest, and then to his infamous son-in-law, Caiaphas (Jn.
+18:12-14).

-Since the Jews did not have the authority to administer capital punishment, Caiaphas dispatched the Lord to Pilate, the Roman governor, for his endorsement of the anticipated bloody deed (vv.
-28ff; cf. 11:47-53).
-It thus was Caiaphas who “delivered” Christ to the Roman authorities.
+Since the Jews did not have the authority to administer capital punishment, Caiaphas dispatched the Lord to Pilate, the Roman governor, for his endorsement of the anticipated bloody deed (Jn.
+18:28ff; cf. Jn.
+11:47-53).
+It thus was Caiaphas who delivered Christ to the Roman authorities.

 Special interest should be given to the term “greater” in John 19:11.
 It is an adjective indicating a comparison.
-First, it implies “sin” on the part of Pilate.
-Though the ruler knew that Jesus was not guilty of any crime deserving death (18:38; 19:4,6), he nonetheless weakened (for self-serving reasons), and turned the Savior over to the Jewish mob (19:16).
+First, it implies sin on the part of Pilate.
+Though the ruler knew that Jesus was not guilty of any crime deserving death (Jn.
+18:38; 19:4, 6), he nonetheless weakened (for self-serving reasons) and turned the Savior over to the Jewish mob (Jn.
+19:16).

 Second, the text clearly suggests a greater degree of culpability on the part of Caiaphas.
 Why was this?

 Without question Pilate sinned by weakly caving in to political pressure.
-He knew that the motive of the Jewish leaders was ungodly (Matthew 27:18) and likely that their “evidence” was jaded (cf. Matthew 26:59), but for fear of falling out of favor with Caesar (John 19:12), he dismissed Christ to the Jews for execution.
+He knew that the motive of the Jewish leaders was ungodly (Matt.
+27:18) and likely that their evidence was suspect (cf. Matt.
+26:59).
+But for fear of falling out of favor with Caesar (Jn.
+19:12), he condemned Christ to execution on behalf of the Jews.